 #5 Inventory management

 While this is not something you were likely thinking of when you were considering Data Science, inventory management is still an aspect of e-commerce where Data Science is extremely helpful.
-This is because managing your inventory efficiently takes more than simple manual management.
+This is because managing your inventory efficiently takes more than simple manual management, and e-commerce support services can help you with that.

 #6 Customer sentiment analysis